gocsaf/fakedoc/README.md

 of one or many fake CSAF 2.0 documents to explore and test implementations of this standard.

-Will use the csaf go library where appropriate.
+Will use the CSAF Go library where appropriate.

 ## License